yokolet/new-note/algo/others/2022-09-10-find-triangular-sum-of-an-array.md

 - Array
 date: 2022-09-10 23:16 +0900
 ---
-## Introduction
-This is a math problem.
-The brute force solution barely passes all tests, however, it is very slow.
-To fins an optimal solution, some mathematical insight is required.

 ## Problem Description
 > You are given a 0-indexed integer array `nums,` where `nums[i]` is a digit between 0 and 9 (inclusive).